 “Transition planning” for students classified to receive special education or who have a Section 504 Plan typically refers to the steps to be taken and the goals and objectives to be worked on during the several years leading up to the student exiting high school through gradation or “aging out” at age 21.
-All students are allowed to attend public school until they graduate or reach age 21.
-What are the New York graduation requirements and what options exist for students with disabilities?
-Click here for info.
 Regarding some “safety nets” for students with disabilities, Click here.

 If a student has an Individualized Education Program (“IEP”), many transition goals are reflected in the student’s IEP and addressed through the CSE and the annual and triennial evaluation processes.
 For each student the transition planning process depends significantly upon whether a student will likely pursue post-secondary education, employment or other experiences.
 For parents, students and staff, there are a number of considerations, decisions and action items along the way.
 While not intending to provide legal advice, SEPTA has developed some guidance and suggestions for parents to consider.